oloturia/fumcaso/README.md

 # fumcaso
 Random Comic Generator/Bot

-randstrip.py [NAME] - create a random strip, writes [NAME] in png format, if name is not specified the image is shown with ImageMagick.
+randstrip.py - Create a random strip and show it with ImageMagick.

 mastodon_main.py - Publish a new strip on Mastodon.
-The token must be in a file called "mastodon_token".

 twitter_main.py - Publish a new strip on Twitter.
-The token must be in a file called "twitter_token".

 telegram_main.py - Launches the Telegram bot.
-The token must be in a file called "telegram_token".

 Libraries needed: